codotype/codotype-mongodb-scripts-generator/README.md

-# codotype-postman-mongodb-dataworker
+# codotype-mongodb-scripts-generator
-:postbox: Generate scripts to populate MongoDB with CSV and JSON files
+:leaves: Generate scripts to populate MongoDB with CSV and JSON files

 TODO - add more documentation to this README.md file